 Refugees’ and migrants’ rights

-In July, the Styrian Regional Administrative Court ruled that a group of seven asylum seekers had been illegally pushed back to Slovenia, noting that such illegal pushbacks were a recurrent practice.
+In February, the Styrian Regional Administrative Court ruled that an asylum seeker from Morocco had been unlawfully returned by the police to Slovenia, noting that such unlawful actions were a recurrent practice.

-In August 2020, the regular use of facial recognition technology was introduced in law enforcement operations.
-This raised concerns regarding its potentially discriminatory impact on ethnic and racial minorities, as well as the rights to privacy, freedom of expression and peaceful assembly.
+Law enforcement continued to use facial recognition technology without a clear legal basis, despite its potentially discriminatory impact on gender and ethnic and racial minorities, as well as on rights to privacy, freedom of expression and peaceful assembly.

 Excessive use of force

-Failures to effectively investigate allegations of excessive use of force by the police persisted.
-An independent investigation body, announced by the government in January 2020, had not been established by the end of the year.
-Impunity and lack of accountability were also worsened by the continuing lack of a requirement for police officers to wear identification badges.
+Failures to investigate allegations of excessive use of force by the police, such as at the 2021 May Day demonstration, persisted.2 An independent investigatory body, announced by the government in 2020, had not been established by the end of the year.
+Police were still not required to wear identification badges, further impeding accountability.